Robert Z. Aliber

-Robert Zelwin Aliber (born September 19, 1930) is a professor emeritus of International Economics and Finance at the University of Chicago.
-He is best known for his contribution to the theory of foreign direct investment.
-He has given the concept of foreign exchange rate in foreign direct investment.
-Aliber argues that a multinational corporation from hard currency area can borrow at lower rates in a soft currency country than can local firms.
+Robert Zelwin Aliber (September 19, 1930 – June 22, 2025) was an American economist and professor of International Economics and Finance at the University of Chicago.
+He was best known for his contribution to the theory of foreign direct investment.
+He gave the concept of foreign exchange rate in foreign direct investment.
+Aliber argued that a multinational corporation from hard currency area can borrow at lower rates in a soft currency country than can local firms.

-Life
+Life and career

 Aliber received a Bachelor of Arts degree from Williams College (1952) and Bachelor of Arts (1954) and a Master of Arts (1957) from Cambridge University.
 He received his Ph.D. from Yale University.
-He has been a staff economist at the Commission on Money and Credit (1959–61) and at the Committee for Economic Development (1961–64).
+He was a staff economist at the Commission on Money and Credit (1959–61) and at the Committee for Economic Development (1961–64).
 Aliber served as a senior economic advisor at the United States Agency for International Development (1964–65).
-He was appointed as an associate professor at the University of Chicago in 1964.
+He was appointed an associate professor at the University of Chicago in 1964.